rolandm2017/postmassive/README.md

 Reserved names:

-1. anything with Admin or PostMassiv.
+1. anything with Admin or Postmassive.
 2. "home", "messages", "inbox", "explore", "search", "lists", "settings", "analytics", "i"

 This is because these names are needed as routes.